tlevine/www.thomaslevine.com/content/!/cv/index.md

 academic thing, I don't really need the typical CV.
 But why is it desireable?
 To some degree, it's a summary of a person.
 But my website is a summary of me too and it ignores some typical contents of a CV.

-So I think a CV is intended to make someone sound impressive.
+I think a CV is intended to make someone sound impressive.
 I sort of don't like doing that, but I'm curious about what it would sound like, so here I go.